james-cranley/Python30/README.md

 **But I am an `R` person...**

 We forgive you.
-This session is just aimed at demystifying coding and for brevity we focus on one language: python.
+This session is just aimed at demystifying coding and for brevity we focus on one language: Python.
 Also `conda` works well for isolating `R` environments.

 ## Step 1: Install `conda`